ltex-plus/ltex-plus/pages/settings.md

 The language (e.g., `"en-US"`) LanguageTool should check against.
 Use a specific variant like `"en-US"` or `"de-DE"` instead of the generic language code like `"en"` or `"de"` to obtain spelling corrections (in addition to grammar corrections).

-When using the language code `"auto"`, LTeX will try to detect the language of the document.
+When using the language code `"auto"`, LTeX+ will try to detect the language of the document.
 This is not recommended, as only generic languages like `"en"` or `"de"` will be detected and thus no spelling errors will be reported.

 *Type:* `string`